 Title of a Single Work Refusal

-A title of a single work refusal is what happens when the USPTO refuses to register a trademark because the sample of how the trademark is actually used demonstrates that the trademark is being used solely as the title of a single creative work, such as a book title, and not as a trademark.
+A title of a single work refusal is what happens when the USPTO refuses to register a trademark because the sample of how the trademark is actually used demonstrates that the trademark is being used solely as the title of a single creative work, such as a book’s title, and not as a trademark.

-Single creative works are not eligible for trademark approval.
+Based on trademark law, single creative works are not eligible for trademark approval.
 Typically, single creative works are things like books, DVDs, songs, audio CDs, or films.
 Creative works such as these are typically not considered trademark eligible unless the single work is actually considered part of a series.

 Moreover, if the creative work is a type of work in which the content significantly changes between each edition, performance, or issue, it can be eligible for trademark protection.

 This means that single creative works under these parameters don’t include publications that are periodically issued like magazines, newsletters, comic books, or guidebooks.
 Even a new edition of a book that changes significantly from one edition to the next will not be classified as a single work under trademark law.

 Why Book Series Titles Can Be Given Trademarks

 If you plan on creating a books series titles out of your book, then there is a good chance you can get a trademark book titles for your book series.
 This is because a book series is considered a “brand”, and therefore the United States Patent and Trademark Office (USPTO) is more willing to grant trademark rights to a series.
 A book series is selling not just a singular book, but an entire brand of a book series.

 This brand includes the books, but likely also includes other supportive goods for the book series that are sold in connection with the book series.